-Apply online only at https://employment.ku.edu/ staff/20379BR.
+Apply online only at https://employment.ku.edu/ staff/19322BR.
 Complete the University of Kansas Unclassified Professional Staff profile and upload the required material:

-- 1. Cover letter address each required and preferred qualification and each position requirement. - 2.
+- 1. Cover letter addressing the required and preferred qualifications and position requirements. - 2.
 Resume. - 3.
-Contact information for two or more work references.
-Provide relationship to the references. - 4.
+Contact information for three professional references. - 4.
 Unofficial college transcripts to determine education requirement.

-Review begins November 8, 2021, and will continue until a qualified pool of applicants is received.
-For best consideration, apply by the review date.
+Review begins July 19, 2021, and will continue until a qualified pool of applicants is received.
+For best consideration apply by the review date.